 What Happens When I Request Assistance from ADACAS?

 When a person seeks assistance from ADACAS an advocate will meet with the person to discuss the issue and note the information needed to make a decision on whether or not ADACAS is able to assist the person.
-Once a summary of the facts is obtained the issue will be taken to an in-take meeting where ADACAS staff will decide whether the issue falls within the organisational ADACAS, and if the organisation is able to assist.
+Once a summary of the facts is obtained the issue will be taken to an in-take meeting where ADACAS staff will decide whether the issue falls within the organisational mandate, and if the organisation has the capacity to assist.
 The ultimate decision regarding whether or not the case will be taken would then be communicated to the person.

-The privacy of each client is fully respected and your case will be treated with the utmost confidentiality.
+The privacy of each client is fully respected and each case is treated with the utmost confidentiality.
 ADACAS aims to not only work with you in resolving your issue, but also with other important people in your lives such as your family members and guardians.
 This will only happen where possible and with your agreement.

 ADACAS works with clients on an issue basis.
 Thus, once an issue is resolved the case is closed and only reopened if the client requests assistance in resolving another issue.
 This therefore means that ADACAS only assists to the extent that the issue remains unresolved, and does not advocate for a client on every single issue that may affect them throughout the course of their lives.